FiQCI/fiqci-ems/docs/pages/zero_noise_extrapolation.md

 ### Per-circuit scale factors

-`scale_factors` can be either a single flat list applied to every circuit, or a **list of lists** — one list per submitted circuit — so each circuit uses its own scale factors.
+`scale_factors` can be either a single flat list applied to every circuit, or a **list of lists**, one list per submitted circuit, so each circuit uses its own scale factors.
 The number of lists must match the number of circuit/observable pairs passed to `run`:

 ```python
 estimator.zne(